seanwinslow28/HubSpot-Inbound-Marketing-Arcade-Game/README.md

 I had Gemini code this prompt for me, but it wasn't what I was looking for.
 It ended up being a buggy Space Invaders type of game.
 I asked it to simplify the prompt and create a multiple choice question and answer game.
 I included the Slides from the Inbound Marketing course at HubSpot Academy.

 It coded the game that you see here.
-I copied the code and added my own sound effects and music into the code.
+I copied the code and added my own sound effects and music with Artlist.IO and put it into the code.

 This was the end result.
 I hope you enjoy!